michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 * Login to your customer account and have it up online to assist you.
 * Print copies of the Adult Guide to hand out
 * It’s up to you if you want to print out copies of other documents.
 You could print the Schedule, Packing List, Tool List, or The Code of Conduct.
-* You can share the lodging facility details by showing it on the screen or copying it into a document to share.
+* You can share the lodging facility details by showing them on the screen or copying it into a document to share.
 * Have a way to show the Adult Expectations Video [click here](https://vimeo.com/302123478/1ed84e15cc){: target="_blank" rel="noopener"}.
 * Have a way to show the Program Video [click here](https://vimeo.com/392103477){: target="_blank" rel="noopener"}.&nbsp;
-* A white board and marker would be handy, if you have access to one.
+* A whiteboard and marker would be handy if you have access to one.

 **WELCOME**

 Say: *I want to start by saying a big “Thank You\!” for being a part of this summer’s mission trip.
 Our teenagers couldn’t experience a trip like this without you.
 I want you to know something-this is bigger than you, or me, or our church, or even the people that we’ll serve.
-When God brings together all the people, parts, and plans of our Group Mission Trip, our youth grow closer to Jesus and lives are changed.
+When God brings together all the people, parts, and plans of our Group Mission Trip, our youth grow closer to Jesus, and lives are changed.
 That’s what it’s all about, and that’s what you’re a part of.
 So thanks again\!*

 *Our time today will help prepare us to be the kind of leaders that can help our kids grow closer to Jesus.
 The trip’s program theme this year is "Worth It".
 We all struggle at times with a sense of worth or significance.
 Am I worthy of what I receive?
 This can be both positive – “Do I deserve the gifts I’ve been given?”
 Or negative – “Why did this bad thing happen to me?”
 This summer at Group Mission Trips, participants will experience a fresh look at the idea of worth through the parable of the prodigal son (Luke 15:11-32 NIV).*

 *Each day participants will explore the story of the prodigal son from the perspective of the three main characters in the story – the father, the older son, and the younger son.
 Each person will discover how they are Worth It to Jesus as a result.
 No matter what they thought in the past.
 No matter what choices they’ve made.
 We are all Worth It to Jesus\!*

-*We’re going to go over three very important ideas that will help us have a great attitude and give the example of great behavior while on our mission trip.*
+*We’re going to go over three very important ideas that will help us have a great attitude and give an example of great behavior while on our mission trip.*

 *First, let’s watch this Adult Expectations video.
 (After watching the video, see if there are any questions/comments.
 Next review these few additional reminders to ensure the best experience for your adults.)*

 1\.
 BREATHE<br><br>Say: *The first idea we’ll discuss is “Breathe.”
-The idea of breathe is to know your personal limits and find ways to recharge so we can all be great adults for our teens.
+The idea of breathing is to know your personal limits and find ways to recharge so we can all be great adults for our teens.
 It may sound weird to talk about this topic before the trip–before you’re tired, stressed, overwhelmed, stretched, etc.–but let’s take the time now to think about how to take care of ourselves during the trip.&nbsp;*

 *Let’s be honest, mission trips are tiring.
 We will be serving long days, working hard on our projects, dealing with youth and issues, other adults, and we’ll be getting less sleep than we are used to.
 It’s exhausting\!
 We will need to think ahead and take advantage of every opportunity to take care of ourselves.
 Each of us will need to look for opportunities to grab downtime when we can.
 Let’s brainstorm ideas of how and when we can find downtime.* (Use the board to gather ideas from everyone.)&nbsp;